KuroLabs/Airshare/README.md

 * The QR Code feature is not available on Windows.
 Terminals on Windows are unable to render QR Codes despite our extensive attempts and tests - let us know if you have a solution!

 * Link-local Name Resolution, for example, `http://noobmaster.local`, does not work on Android phones.
 This is because Android browsers do not have inbuilt Multicast-DNS service discovery.

-* Non-Apple devices may require Avahi (on Linux) or Bonjour (on Windows) for Link-local Name Resolution.

 * Multiple progress bars for concurrent file uploads using `tqdm` may not work as intended on some terminals, refer to the `tqdm` documentation for more details.